Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 # 06/04/2025
 MP: Ria

-As an alternative method for determining the QP angle that produces the correct phase shift, we decided to do a more complicated process that involves measuring a few different bases at different QP angle and using this to calculating the observed phase shift, gamma, in the density matrix. (see ____ for more info).
+As an alternative method for determining the QP angle that produces the correct phase shift, we decided to do a more complicated process that involves measuring a few different bases at different QP angle and using this to calculating the observed phase shift, gamma, in the density matrix.
 I wrote the code file, and ran it.
 However, in middle of this, two of the measurement waveplates lost connection from the computer and I had to side-track to recalibrate them as one of them did not error while at zero.
 I double check counts for phi_plus and hd_negpi_3_va, and they were not balanced in the same way as previously (and visually BQWP/AQWP looked a bit off), so I decided to recalibrate the measurement waveplates before proceeding.
-It looks like the calibration didn't change as significantly as I would have expected, so perhaps the measurement waveplates did disconnect at their calibrated zeroes :/.
+It looks like the calibration didn't change as significantly as I would have expected, so perhaps the measurement waveplates did disconnect at their calibrated zeroes.
 Tomorrow, I will double check phi_plus calibration and update the calibration for hd_negpi_3_va using the new process.

 - AQWP: 0.538 -> -0.710
 - AHWP: -.465 -> -0.285